-Do you need a filler or a quick read aloud?
-If so, A Poem Each Week is a great resource for reviewing important standards and teaching students a love for reading.
+Fall is in the air!
+Do you need a filler or a quick read aloud for September?
+If so, the September A Poem Each Week is a great resource for reviewing important standards and teaching students a love for reading.

 Sarah Cynthia Sylvia Stout by Shel Silverstein